darktable-org/dtdocs/content/module-reference/processing-modules/contrast-texture.md

 # module controls

 local contrast
-: The strength of the modules effect.
-At 100% (the default) the effect is neutral.
-Values above 100% boost local contrast/texture; values below 100% reduce it.
+: The strength of the module's effect.
+At 0 % (the default) the effect is neutral.
+Positive values boost local contrast/texture; negative values reduce it.
 Click the mask icon to the right of the slider to visualize the details being adjusted: a mid-gray means no local detail was found at that point, while brighter or darker areas show where detail is being targeted.

 ## filter settings